Russia tops medals table as Games end amid doping scandals

 The medals tally was an unexpected bonus after Russia mustered just three golds in Vancouver four years ago to place 11th in the rankings.

-The only regret for Russian fans was that the men's ice hockey team progressed no further than the quarter-finals.
+The only regret for Russian fans was that the men's team progressed no further than the quarter-finals.

 Victory gave Canada a sweep of the ice hockey gold medals for a second consecutive Olympics.
 The women stormed back from 2-0 down in the last four minutes against the United States to break American hearts on Thursday.

-The world's gaze then turned to the final act of the February 7-23 Games, the closing ceremony, which painted Russia in far softer colors than the muscular, assertive opening spectacle.
+The world's gaze turned to the final act of the February 7-23 Games, the closing ceremony, which organisers said was designed to show a softer side of Russia after the muscular, assertive opening spectacle at the same venue.

-The show's producers deliberately replicated the embarrassing technical hitch from the opening ceremony, when one of five Olympic rings failed to open.
+As if to prove their point, the show's producers deliberately replicated the embarrassing technical hitch from the opening show when one of five Olympic rings failed to open.

 In similar fashion, while dancers in shimmering silver tops formed four perfect rings, one group remained in a tight formation, and only opened to complete the symbol when spectators had cheered the joke loudly.